Download page Java Memory Leaks.

-- Potentially Leaking: Potentially leaking collections are marked as red.
+- Potentially Leaking—Potentially leaking collections display as red.
 You should start diagnostic sessions on potentially leaking objects.

-Tip: To identify long-lived collections compare the JVM start time and Object Creation Time.
+To identify long-lived collections, compare the JVM start time and Object Creation Time.

-If you cannot see any captured collections, ensure that you have correct configuration for detecting potential memory leaks.
+If no captured collections display, ensure that you have the correct configuration for detecting potential memory leaks.

 Enable Memory Leak Detection